504 Boyz

 504 Boyz were an American hip hop group from New Orleans, Louisiana, named for the New Orleans area code.

-The original 504 Boyz, Master P (as "Nino Brown"), Mystikal (as "G. Money"), Silkk The Shocker (as "Vito"), C-Murder, and Krazy, released their first album, 'Goodfellas' in 2000.
+The original 504 Boyz, Master P (as "Nino Brown"), Mystikal (as "G. Money"), Silkk the Shocker (as "Vito"), C-Murder, and Krazy, released their first album, Goodfellas, in 2000.
 It included the hit single "Wobble Wobble", a "bounce-flavored song" which peaked at #17 in the U.S.

-In 2002 C-Murder was arrested for murdering a fan and Mystikal for the rape and extortion of his hairdresser.
-They were replaced by Choppa, Currensy, Magic, and T-Bo on the 2002 album Ballers, which produced a minor hit single Tight Whips.
+In 2002, new members were introduced as part of the New No Limit rebrand.
+Choppa, Currensy, Afficial, and T-Bo were on the 2002 album Ballers, which produced a minor hit single Tight Whips.
+C-Murder was arrested for murdering a fan in 2001.

 After Hurricane Katrina hit New Orleans in 2005, 504 Boyz released a benefit compilation We Gon Bounce Back, their third and final album.